jcmf/glulx-strings/README.md

 helpful diagnostics in case it finds itself in an unexpected situation and does not know how else to proceed.

-[Now includes rudimentary support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.]
+Version 2 (which you are looking at) also includes halfway decent support for unblorbed Z-code, such as a `.z5` or `.z8` file produced by Inform.

 [I feel like an example would be helpful.
 Maybe I can come up with one later and stick it here.]

-You would think this would be super easy -- I mean normally when you have a computer program in some non-human-readable form and you want to see the text it contains, you can run something like the `strings` Unix command on it, which mostly just looks through the file for any sequence of 4 or more consecutive printable ASCII characters and shows you those, which is surprisingly effective.
-But for Glulx this tends not to work, because the text is usually compressed, using a Huffman encoding scheme.
+You would think it would be super easy to do this without a special tool -- I mean normally when you have a computer program in some non-human-readable form and you want to see the text it contains, you can run something like the Unix `strings` command on it, which mostly just looks through the file for any sequence of 4 or more consecutive printable ASCII characters and shows you those.
+But for Glulx (and Z-code) this tends not to work, because the text is usually compressed.
 I guess back in the Infocom days it was important to compress in order to be able to fit more game on a floppy disk, and I assume that the practice has persisted in Glulx because it makes it that much harder to cheat.
 [Erm.
 Sorry about that.]

 Anyway!
 I think the strategy used by this glulx-strings thing you're looking at is interesting -- normally you'd need a disassembler,